-If the candidate chooses to appeal the President's decision, he or she may begin the mediation process in accord with the Faculty Handbook, Section
+If the candidate chooses to appeal the President's decision, they may begin the mediation process in accord with the Faculty Handbook, Section a.
+The President will provide the Board of Trustees with a report of promotion actions at the spring meeting.
+The summary report will minimally include statistics regarding the gender and minority status of candidates.